Ajax (play): Adaptations

 Timberlake Wertenbaker's play Our Ajax, which was first performed in November 2013 at the Southwark Playhouse, London, was inspired by Sophocles' tragedy.
 It has a contemporary military setting, with references to modern warfare including the conflicts in Iraq and Afghanistan.
 Wertenbaker made use of interviews with current and former servicemen and women in developing the play.

 English translations

-The Belvedere Torso, a marble sculpture carved in the 1st century BCE depicting Ajax.
+The Belvedere Torso, a marble sculpture carved in the 1st century BCE possibly depicting Ajax.